Secret decoder ring: Messages

 Ovaltine and other companies that marketed early decoders to children often included "secret messages" on their radio shows aimed at children.
 These could be decoded for a preview of the next episode of the show.

 Film references

 The film A Christmas Story (1983) depicts the Little Orphan Annie radio show transmitting a secret message that deciphered to: "Be sure to drink your Ovaltine", unlike the actual broadcasts' secret code segments, which usually previewed the upcoming episode.

-Decoder rings are mentioned by Arnold Schwarzenegger's character in Last Action Hero.

-A "Drogan's Decoder Wheel" is mentioned in the 1985 comedy movie Spies Like Us by characters played by Stephen Hoye and Dan Aykroyd.

-Laura Petrie mentions her husband Rob's "Captain Midnight Decoder Ring," in Season 5, episode 27 of The Dick Van Dyke Show.

-Kevin Pollak character Moishe Maisel finds a toy decoder ring in the cereal box of his grandson Ethan on Yom Kippur in season 2, episode 7 of "The Marvelous Mrs. Maisel" ("Look, She Made a Hat").